elwin013/parcel-plugin-static-files-copy/README.md

 ### Multiple Static Directories

-To copy more than one directory to the build folder, specify `staticPath` as an array.
+To copy more than one directory to the build directory, specify `staticPath` as an array.
 The following copies `public` and `vendor/public`:

 ```json
 // package.json